Adopted September 23, 1997

 12.5 The Secretary-General shall send out agendas and keep minutes of the meetings of Council and General Assembly.
 He/She shall keep proper register of the Association and ensures the implementation of the dicision of the Council and General Assembly.
 Should the Vice-President be unable to function as a President, the Secretary-General shall fulfill that function and carry out those tasks entrusted by the Council and General Assembly.

 12.6 The Treasurer shall set up the structures and proper accounting practices for the management of the financial affairs of the Association.
 He or She shall arrange for the annual auditing of the finances by a duly qualified accounting officer and arrange for the collection of annual membership fees.
-He or She shall see to the settlement of the accounts and submit an annual audit financial report to the Executive Committee within 3 months of the end of the financial year (the financial year shall be from March 1 to February 28/29).
+He or She shall see to the settlement of the accounts and submit an annual audit financial report to the Executive Committee within 3 months of the end of the financial year (the financial year shall be from March 1 to the end of February.
 The Treasurer shall submit a 4 yearly financial report to the General Assembly and Council.

 ARTICLE 13, Commissions